Derrick-Mulati/Derrick-Mulati/README.md

 <br>

-  I find fun creating, debugging code & providing creative solutions for the world.
-I have over 1 million lines of code and working towards more which makes me extremely happy happy 😄
+I derive immense joy from the artistry of crafting, fine-tuning code, and conjuring inventive solutions for the world.
+My digital portfolio boasts over a million lines of code, and the prospect of adding even more to this intricate tapestry fills me with boundless happiness! 😄

 ### Connect With Me: